-Sleep (2503) begins with a few sanity checks: there must be a current process (2505) and sleep must have been passed a lock (2508-2509).
-Then sleep acquires pt-able.lock (2518).
+Sleep (2553) begins with a few sanity checks: there must be a current process (2555) and sleep must have been passed a lock (2558-2559).
+Then sleep acquires ptable.lock (2568).
 Now the process going to sleep holds both ptable.lock and lk.
 Holding lk was necessary in the caller (in the example, recv): it ensured that no other process (in the example, one running send) could start a call wakeup(chan).
 Now that sleep holds ptable.lock, it is safe to release lk: some other process may start a call to wakeup(chan), but wakeup will not run until it can acquire ptable.lock, so it must wait until sleep has finished putting the process to sleep, keeping the wakeup from missing the sleep.

 There is a minor complication: if lk is equal to &ptable.lock, then sleep would deadlock trying to acquire it as &ptable.lock and then release it as lk.
-In this case, sleep considers the acquire and release to cancel each other out and skips them entirely (2517).
+In this case, sleep considers the acquire and release to cancel each other out and skips them entirely (2567).
+For example, wait (2403) calls sleep with &ptable.lock.

-Now that sleep holds ptable.lock and no others, it can put the process to sleep by recording the sleep channel, changing the process state, and calling sched (2523-2525).
+Now that sleep holds ptable. lock and no others, it can put the process to sleep by recording the sleep channel, changing the process state, and calling sched (2573-2575).

-At some point later, a process will call wakeup(chan).
-Wakeup (2553) acquires ptable.lock and calls wakeup1, which does the real work.
-It is important that wakeup hold the ptable.lock both because it is manipulating process states and because, as we just saw, ptable.lock makes sure that sleep and wakeup do not miss each other.
-Wakeup1 is a separate function because sometimes the scheduler needs to execute a wakeup when it already holds the ptable.lock; we will see an example of this later.
-Wakeup1 (2553) loops over the process table.
+At some point later, a process will call wakeup (chan).
+Wakeup (2603) acquires ptable.lock and calls wakeup1, which does the real work.
+It is important that wakeup hold the ptable.lock both because it is manipulating process states and because, as we just saw, ptable.lock makes sure that sleep and wakeup do not miss each other. piperead+code Wakeup1 is a separate function because sometimes the scheduler needs to execute a wakeup when it already holds the ptable.lock; we will see an example of this later.
+Wakeup1 (2603) loops over the process table.
 When it finds a process in state SLEEPING with a matching chan, it changes that process's state to RUNNABLE.
 The next time the scheduler runs, it will see that the process is ready to be run.